Our Story So Far

 In May of 2015, Tina Davey was hired by The Boulder Creek Recreation District as Station Manager for KBCZ and Paul Nanna was named Technical Director.

-July of 2015 under the technical direction of Paul Nanna, KBCZ began to stream limited content on-line at kbcz.org in July of 2015.
+July of 2015 under the technical direction of Paul Nanna, KBCZ began to stream limited content on-line at kbcz.org.
 These early pre-recorded shows were produced by Mike D, Jeff Smith(Uncle Jeffro), Bruce Bellochio(Brookdale Bluegrass Bruce)and Sean Greedy(The Ozzy Freak of Boulder Creek).

 On July 15 of 2016, under the technical direction of Paul Nanna and JV Rudnick, KBCZ broadcast it’s on-line programming successfully on 90.1FM.